 An odor may be the first thing you notice, but hopefully we get to the pipes before it gets to this level of damage.
-Thousands of homes in the Houston area that are over 40 years old have cast iron sewer lines running under their foundations.
-Over the years these pipes corrode, deteriorate, crack and begin to leak causing water to flow freely under the slab.
+Thousands of homes in the Houston area that are over 45 years old have cast iron sewer lines running under their foundations.
+Over the years these pipes corrode, deteriorate, crack, and begin to leak, causing water to flow freely under the slab.
 This leakage softens the dirt and erodes the soil under the central areas of the structure.
-While this occurs under the home, the house begins to sink towards the interior causing structural damage.
+While this occurs under the home, the house begins to sink towards the interior, causing structural damage.

 The solution to fixing foundation leakage is not easy, but the experts at Allied Foundation don’t mind the messy work that comes with this dirty job.
 Allied Foundation offers a free video inspection that sends a small self-leveling camera through your drain lines.
-This gives our technician a “real time image” to identify leaks, cracks or damage.
-This non-invasive inspection gives us the ability to accurately diagnose the pipes condition and calculate the scope of sewer line repair.
+This gives our technician a “real-time image” to identify leaks, cracks, or damage.
+This non-invasive inspection gives us the ability to accurately diagnose the condition of the pipes and calculate the scope of sewer line replacement.

-In other words, we can determine exactly where your problem is so we can fix the problem in minimum time and at the least cost to you.
+In other words, we can determine exactly where your problem is, so we can fix it in the minimum time possible and at the least cost to you.

-At Allied Foundation, we specialize in total sewer line replacement in homes located in Houston and surrounding areas.
-We tunnel under the existing foundation to access and disconnect all damaged and deteriorated cast iron pipes.
-Our experienced staff then proceeds to replace the cast iron pipes with brand new PVC pipes.
-The new PVC piping is then anchored to the slab and is angled to allow for positive flow to the main drain.
+At Allied Foundation, we specialize in total sewer line replacement in the homes located in Houston and surrounding areas.
+We tunnel under the existing foundation to access and disconnect all damaged and deteriorated cast-iron pipes.
+Then our experienced staff proceeds to replace the cast iron pipes with brand new PVC pipes.
+The new PVC piping is anchored to the slab and angled to allow for positive flow to the main drain.
 This process is completed in two to three days.

-To speak with a sewer line repair specialist, call Allied Foundation today.
+To speak with a sewer line repair specialist about your sewer line repair, contact us today.

-Alvin, Angleton, Baytown, Clear Lake, Conroe, Crosby, Dayton, Deer Park, Friendswood, Galveston, Houston, Humble, Katy, Kingwood, La Porte, Lake Jackson, League City, Liberty, Magnolia, Missouri, Pasadena, Pearland, Richmond, Spring, Stafford, Sugar Land, Texas City, Tomball, Woodlands, and all other surrounding areas.
+Alvin, Angleton, Baytown, Clear Lake, Conroe, Crosby, Dayton, Deer Park, Friendswood, Houston, Humble, Katy, Kingwood, La Porte, Lake Jackson, League City, Liberty, Magnolia, Missouri, Pasadena, Pearland, Richmond, Spring, Stafford, Sugar Land, Texas City, Tomball, Woodlands, Brazoria County, Hardin County, Jefferson County, and all other surrounding areas.